Some algebraic structures in KPZ universality: An exactly solvable Random Polymer model

 \begin{theorem} Let $\alpha,\beta, \in\C^n$, where $\Re(\alpha_i) > |\Re(\beta_j)|$ for all $i,j$.
 Then

-\end{theorem} Let us note that the restriction on the parameters $\alpha, \beta$ in the above theorem is important as otherwise the integral diverges.
-Let us also note that contrary to the Bump-Stade identity \eqref{bumpstade}, currently, there does not exist a combinatorial proof of the Ishii-Stade identity and it would be interesting if such a proof could be obtained.
+\end{theorem} The restriction on the parameters $\alpha, \beta$ in the above theorem is important as otherwise the integral diverges.
+Contrary to the Bump-Stade identity \eqref{bumpstade}, currently, there does not exist a combinatorial proof of the Ishii-Stade identity and it would be interesting if such a proof could be obtained.